 Through the years, C-CAP has been successful in making a difference in the lives of youth by providing an alternative to incarceration with an educational and social skills-building approach to working with youth.
-With smaller caseloads, more school and home visits, and regular program attendance, probation officers can become involved in the daily problems and struggles of youth to provide support.
 Juveniles referred to this program participate in group sessions, community service projects, educational work, and independent living skills.
 Transportation is often provided for youth throughout the county to attend.